samdulin/DataSciencePortfolio/README.md

 # Project Portfolio for Sam Dulin

 This Portfolio is a small sample of research and coding projects I have worked on.
 They are a mixture of Python, R, and MATLAB.
-The demo for compounding weather hazards is work I have done while at USACE (paper forthcoming), the Optimal Transport project was part of a research project I completed at Georgia Tech, and the rest of the projects in here are a hodge-podge of recreational projects I thought were interesting.
+The demo for compounding weather hazards is work I have done with the U.S. Army Research and Design Center(paper forthcoming), the Optimal Transport project was part of a research project I completed at Georgia Tech one summer, and the rest of the projects in here are a hodge-podge of recreational projects I thought were interesting.

 ## Projects in Python